Turbo Takeaways

 5. Take Advantage of Free Services

-Many organizations offer free services for senior citizens if you qualify.
-For example, you can get free transportation for doctor visits through the Non-Emergency Medical Transportation Program.
+Many organizations offer free services to qualifying senior citizens.
+For example, seniors can get free transportation for doctor visits through the Non-Emergency Medical Transportation Program.

 You can also get free legal assistance and tax help through organizations like Legal Services Corporation and local pro bono programs.